ivangabriele/docker-tauri/README.md

 ### Test

-You need to have [Node.js][link-nodejs] installed in order to run tests: node
+You need to have [Node.js][link-nodejs] installed in order to run the tests:

 ```sh
 make test-X-Y # with no variant